zizify/capstone-server/README.md

-# App Name
+# Chalktalk
-<App name> is an all-in-one digital organizer for students and teachers alike.
+Chalktalk is an all-in-one digital organizer for students and teachers alike.
 It allows teachers to give assignments and manage grades, and helps students keep track of their grades and upcoming due dates.

 ## User Stories
 ### As an unregistered user, I can...